Staso Docs

 Trace visibility

-Every decision lands on the active trace as a child span: guard:blocked:<tool>, guard:modified:<tool>, or guard:would-block:<tool> (for audit-mode rules that fired but let the call through).
-Open any trace on the dashboard to see what Guard did and why.
+Every decision becomes a child span: guard:blocked:<tool>, guard:modified:<tool>, or guard:would-block:<tool> (audit-mode rules).
+Open any trace to see what Guard did and why.

 Next